Water Quality Monitoring

 Monitoring the Waters of Smith Mountain Lake Since 1987

-The Smith Mountain Lake Association (SMLA) and Ferrum College have been monitoring the water quality of SML for over 37 years.
+The Smith Mountain Lake Association (SMLA) and Ferrum College have been monitoring the water quality of SML for over 38 years.
 Each summer, Ferrum College faculty and students, along with SMLA volunteers, monitor the lake water for nutrients, bacteria, and algal blooms.
 Stakeholders and local health departments use collected data to inform the community of any concerns.
-Join our upcoming webinar on March 26, 4:00-5:30, to learn about the results of the 2023 water quality monitoring program.

 What do Trophic Status, 20-Year Average, or Prior Year mean?